 Firestone is one of the most recognizable tractor tire brands in the field.
-And no wonder: Company founder Harvey S. Firestone, a fourth-generation farmer himself, was a major proponent of outfitting tractors with pneumatic tires in the 1930s.
+And no wonder: Company founder Harvey S. Firestone, a fourth-generation farmer himself, led the charge to “Put the Farm on Rubber” in the 1930s.
 Founded in Akron, Ohio, in 1900, Firestone remains one of the largest manufacturers of farm tires today.
-Firestone’s manufacturing facility in Des Moines, Iowa, churns out an average of 550,000 ag tires every year.

 Explore tire options to lighten your footprint - Contact NTS Tire Supply